 Back in December 2019, Nigeria had a tough battle to fight, as the authorities attempted to pass a bill that threatened to reduce the citizens’ internet freedoms.
 According to media reports, the bill would have basically allowed the government to block social media platforms at will.

-However, with a VPN, Nigerians would no longer have to worry about such things.
-VPN have helped Nigerians live through the Twitter ban that was instituted since June 2021.
+However, had the bill been passed with a VPN, Nigerians would not have worried about such things.
+VPN also helped Nigerians live through the Twitter ban that was instituted from June 2021 to January 2022.

 Nigeria has access to Netflix, like most of the world.

 However, you may not have known that what you can access on Netflix in Nigeria is nowhere near what Netflix actually has to offer.
 Accessing premium global content is one of the good reason to get a VPN in Nigeria.

 The popular streaming platform has a special catalog for each of the world’s nations, and so, Nigeria can access 207 TV shows and 486 movies.

 However, if you were to use a VPN to connect to the US and access the US version of Netflix, you would be able to access 1761 TV shows and over 4,000 movies.

 Whenever you use the internet for anything, all of your actions are being logged somewhere.